fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 We need to get the uid of the mqtrigger which is also the name of the `consumergroup`.

-Run the command `kubectl get messagequeuetriggers.fission.io -oyaml` and copy the the field `uid` value which is under `metadata`.
+Run the command `kubectl get messagequeuetriggers.fission.io -oyaml` and copy the `uid` field value which is under `metadata`.

 ## Setting up Prometheus adapter

-We have kafka and prometheus both up and running but we need an adapter to expose the custom metrics to the HPA in our newdeploy function.
+We have kafka and prometheus both up and running, but we need an adapter to expose the custom metrics to the HPA in our newdeploy function.
 So we'll install the [prometheus adapter](https://artifacthub.io/packages/helm/prometheus-community/prometheus-adapter) using helm with the provided configuration file.

 We'll be using the `kafka_consumergroup_lag` metric to determine if the HPA should scale or not.